TheShai81/data259-cookies/research/README.md

 - **web_prompt_accept.md**: Contains research on cookie banner prompts and their effectiveness in obtaining user consent plus user behavior when prompted.

+- **cookie_awareness.md**: Contains research on user awareness of cookies and their use collected from existing studies as well as ideas for central questions to answer in our exploration.

+- **cookie_questions_bolduc.txt**: A brainstorm of some potential survey questions pertaining to cookie consent and how users view it.